 C-G Joe Berger: Signed a one-year deal March 11.

 What it means: Berger might be the most underrated player on the team.
 He's primarily a center, and he’s been good enough to start there.
 But he also can be a serviceable starter and backup at both guard positions as well.
-With starting left guard Charlie Johnson still testing the market, Berger at least gives the Vikings someone with experience who could start at left guard.

 RB Matt Asiata: Exclusive rights free agent signed his one-year tender.